 What about projectors for the gamers?

 Video games are a different beast from films.
 When you’re choosing a projector, it’s imperative to consider input lag.
 Input lag is a hot-button issue for serious gamers as it describes the lag time that happens between the gaming system sending the frame to the monitor (or projector, in this case) and the monitor/projector actually displaying that frame.
-A lag time of less than 15 milliseconds is preferred.
+A lag time of fewer than 15 milliseconds is preferred.

 To combat excessive lag times for your gamers, industry experts recommend DLP projectors.
 Here are a few:

 Both these Optoma and BenQ models offer input lag times of less than 20 milliseconds, which is right in that sweet spot.
 It bears noting that most 4K projectors have an input lag of higher than 40 milliseconds, which might drive your gamer up a wall when in the heat of battle.

 A quality custom home theater should be built to last.
 Sure, the technology is changing quickly—every new year will bring beautiful new home theater projectors to market, especially with the 8K tech about to explode—but choosing a projector from trusted brands and working with a top-notch designer who relies on skilled, talented installers will bring years of unrivaled home theater enjoyment, without the sticky floors or chatty seatmates!